coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    This command supports the :attr:`local`, :attr:`global` and :attr:`export` attributes.
    They are described :ref:`here <set_unset_scope_qualifiers>`.

-   .. warn:: There is no option @setting_name.
+   .. warn:: There is no flag or option with this name: "@setting_name".

-      This message also appears for unknown flags.
+      This warning message can be raised by :cmd:`Set` and :cmd:`Unset` when :n:`@setting_name` is unknown.
+It is a warning rather than an error because this helps library authors produce Coq code that is compatible with several Coq versions.
+      To preserve the same behavior, they may need to set some compatibility flags or options that did not exist in previous Coq versions.

 .. cmd:: Unset @setting_name
    :name: Unset